-Is It Springtime For Putin And Republicans?
+Is it Still Springtime For Putin And Republicans?

 By now, practically everyone has seen that picture of the two guys at President Trump's weekend rally in Ohio wearing T-shirts that said: "I'd Rather be a Russian than a Democrat!"